 I am also the new About.com Argentina Travel Expert, register for my newsletter here........

-Events and classes........I am teaching my double session New York University travel writing workshop The Global Traveler on Saturday and Sunday April 19 & 20, 2014 from 10am to 4pm each day.
-Find out more and register, details below.
-The class will also be offered in the Summer, likely scheduled for June.
+Events and classes........I am teaching my double session New York University travel writing workshop The Global Traveler during Columbus Day Weekend, on Saturday and Sunday October 11 & 12, 2014 from 10am to 4pm each day.
 You do not need to be a New York University student to enroll.
 It's open to everyone.

 Looking for a travel expert?
 I am available for radio and television commentary, panel presentations, speeches, conducting photo lectures and presentations on a multitude of travel destinations.
 Peruse the pages of this website where my photos, links to articles, reviews and descriptions of my books, and other items will give you many ideas for conference speeches, media consultations and other projects for which I may be of help.

-NEW YORK CITY - MANHATTAN - New York University "The Global Traveler: A Creative Writing Workshop" New York University School of Continuing Studies Writing Program Saturday and Sunday April 19 & 20, 2014 10am to 4pm
+NEW YORK CITY - MANHATTAN - New York University "The Global Traveler: A Creative Writing Workshop" New York University School of Continuing Studies Writing Program Saturday and Sunday October 11 & 12, 2014 10am to 4pm (Columbus Day Weekend)

 Registration open now.
 You do not need to be a NYU student to register for this class.